AdobeDocs/journey-optimizer.en/help/using/sms/send-sms.md

 ## Preview your text message {#preview-sms}

-Once your message content has been defined, you can use test profiles to preview its content.
-If you inserted personalized content, you can check how this content is displayed in the message, using test profile data.
+Once your message content has been defined, you can use test profiles or sample input data uploaded from a CSV / JSON file, or added manually to preview its content.
+If you inserted personalized content, you can check how this content is displayed in the message.
+[Learn how to test your content using sample input data](../test-approve/simulate-sample-input.md)

-To do this, click **[!UICONTROL Simulate content]** then add a test profile to check your message using the test profile data.
+To do this, click **[!UICONTROL Simulate content]** then check your message using the test profile data.

 ![](assets/sms_preview_2.png)

-Detailed information on how to select test profiles and preview your content is available in the [Content Management](../content-management/preview-test.md) section.
+Detailed information on how to preview & test content is available in the [Content Management](../content-management/preview-test.md) section.

 ## Validate your content {#sms-validate}